Frequently Asked Questions

 7. Why is a Siphon Stopper® better than check valves?

-Majestic Stands and Canopies FAQs (Please Watch Our Video on Our Majestic Stands and Canopies)
+Majestic Stands and Canopies FAQs (Watch Our Video on Our Majestic Stands and Canopies)

 1. What if I want a stand style or wood type different than what you show on your web site?